Materials list for Intermediate Watercolour Class

 • Toilet paper

-• Some rags are useful (eg an old T-shirt cut up) and can save on wasting kitchen towel and toilet paper
+• Some rags (eg an old T-shirt cut up) - these can save on wasting kitchen towel and toilet paper

 • A hard pencil (something in the “H” range)